elijahrona/Elijah-Rona-ML-Journey/analysis-with-regular-expressions-regex.md

     ## [13] "Saundercock"   "Andersson"     "Vestrom"       "Hewlett"
     ## [17] "Rice"          "Williams"      "Vander Planke" "Masselmani"

-This ReGex is a bit complex as some people have spaces, hiphens, and other spaces in their surnames.
+This RegEx is a bit complex as some people have spaces, hiphens, and other spaces in their surnames.
 Well, here’s the explanation:

 **^\\w**\*: we are looking for a string with letters (at least one